Mark 10:46-52 A Blind Beggar 2/29/2004 <->

 In fact, He fit the bill, because He was also a Son of David.

-grateful are we really for this great salvation?
-Are we as grateful as
+really for this great salvation?
+Are we as grateful as the OT saints?

 in the declaration of the NT than in the OT?
 Is Christ more glorious in